halisalemi/ParsimoniousKClub/README.md

 Terms and conditions
 --------------------
+Please feel free to use these codes.
+We only ask that you cite:

+    Austin L. Buchanan and Hosseinali Salemi.
+Parsimonious formulations for low-diameter clusters.

 Copyright (c) 2018 Austin L. Buchanan, Hosseinali Salemi.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy